DmitryKey/big-ann/src/algorithms/sharding/dkann/README.md

 3. Use HNSW to find the top `k` in each shard (or that single shard -- debatable).
 4. Form a list from all the shards that participated in the search and re-sort the list with respect to the true distance from `p*`.
 5. Return top 10.

+Experiments
+===

+The distance `d` can be approximated with let’s say median of all pair-wise distances in a sample.
+For instance for Yandex dataset for the first 1000 points we get d=1.305342435836792